MobyPayTech/moby-plugins/recurring-payments/README.md

 - A valid Bearer token is required.
 - Requests without proper authentication will return 401 Unauthorized.
 - Requests from unauthorized merchants will return 403 Forbidden.
-- The returned `url` should be presented to the customer to complete card entry and tokenization.

 ---